Learning linear operators: Infinite-dimensional regression as a well-behaved non-compact inverse problem: Regularisation of Hilbert--Schmidt regression

 \begin{proof} Proceeding analogously to the proof of \Cref{prop:existence_hs}, we see that the factorisation \eqref{eq:factorisation_hoelder_rhs} admits a solution if and only if $\tilde{\theta} \defeq ((\CXX^{\nu + 1})^\dagger \CXY)^\ast$ satisfies the condition $\norm{ \tilde{\theta} }_{S_2(\cX, \cY)} \leq R$, which is clearly equivalent to \eqref{eq:hoelder_moment}.
 Note that the left-hand side of \eqref{eq:hoelder_moment} is equivalent to $\norm{ \tilde{ \theta } }_{S_2(\cX, \cY) }^2$ and hence independent of the choice of complete orthonormal system. \end{proof}

+We note that \cref{cor:source_condition} can be interpeted as a special case of the so-called \emph{Picard criterion} for H\"older source conditions \citep[Proposition~3.13]{EnglHankeNeubauer1996}.
 Under the assumption of suitable source conditions, convergence rates depending on $\alpha \to 0$ can be derived.
 The details of this theory under more general assumptions are not in the scope of this work, as there is a plethora of results concerning \emph{general source conditions} in the literature on inverse problems.
 However, our results serve as a starting point for the investigation of source conditions in the context of infinite-dimensional regression.